stacc/stacc-challenge-public/readme.md

 As part of the *onboarding* process all potential customers must be *screened* via a credit *risk scoring system*.
 > Risk scoring in this context is a system that is used to assign some risk to a potential customer based on their financial data.

-The calcualted score can then be used to set thresholds in our onboarding process that either accept or decline potential customers.
+The calculated score can then be used to set thresholds in our onboarding process that either accept or decline potential customers.

 Here is a very simple and naive implementation that you can use as inspiration: